IamMax279/MaxEcommerceServer/README.md

 # MaxEcommerceServer #
-This is just an examplary api for an ecommerce platform.
+This is an examplary api for an ecommerce platform.

 ## Tech Stack ##
 - Nestjs